hydrobeam/website/content/tech/emacs_setup.md

 ## Turn Emacs into an IDE

 If you're coming over from another editor or IDE, you might be wondering how to make Emacs do all the fancy things your previous editor could do, or if it's even possible.
-Fortunately, it is very much possible and also very easy to get up and running.
+Fortunately, it is not only possible but also quite painless to get up and running.
 Thanks to Doom's great defaults, all you have to do is toggle some modules in your `init.el` and carry on like usual.

 ### Working with languages

 To get all the configuration, packages and conveniences you'd expect for a programming language of your choice, simply head over to the `:lang` section of your `init.el` and un-comment the language of your choice.
-After that, make sure to reload your private config to make your changes to take effect.
+After that, make sure to reload your private config to make your changes take effect.
 Some modules also have additional flags that you can enable for additional language-specific features.

 For instance, I enable `javascript` integration with the following line in my `init.el`